 |Deductions from Tiers 1, 2 and 3 Capital||–|

 |Total Capital Resources net of Deductions||£350,000|

-- Own Funds Requirement based on Fixed Overheads Requirement (“FOR” is calculated in accordance with FCA rules, based on the Firm’s previous years audited expenditure – which is essentially 25% of the Firm’s operating expenses less certain variable costs).
+- Own Funds Requirement based on Fixed Overheads Requirement (“FOR” is calculated in accordance with FCA rules, based on one quarter of the Firm’s previous year’s audited relevant expenditure).

-Nimrod’s minimum capital requirement as at 30 September 2021 has been determined; being £226,500, as 25% of the FOR exceeded the values produced by the other 2 tests.
+Nimrod’s minimum capital requirement as at 31 December 2022 has been determined, based on the Firm’s most recent audited accounts as being £246,000, as 25% of the FOR exceeded the values produced by the other 2 tests.

 Remuneration code disclosure

 Nimrod Capital LLP (“the Firm“) is authorised and regulated by the Financial Conduct Authority as an IFPRU Limited Licence Firm and is subject to the FCA Rules on remuneration.
 These are contained in the FCA’s Remuneration Code located in the SYSC Sourcebook of the FCA Handbook (SYSC 19A for IFPRU firms).
 The Remuneration Code (“the RemCode”) covers an individual’s total remuneration, fixed and variable.
 The Firm incentivises staff through a combination of the two.
 It should be noted that at present, the Firm does not undertake investment management activity and so the application of the Remuneration Code is limited.

 The Firm’s business is to provide investment management services.